hellicott/codemanship/README.md

 # codemanship
 Files created during codemanship TDD training
+## Reading list
+Test Driven Development: By Example _by Kent Beck_

+Refactoring: Improving the design of existing code _by Martin Fowler_

+## Notes
+#### Tests
+A test should only have one reason to fail.
+You should never have multiple assert statements.
+If you have multiple things to assert, you should have a set up method to do the shared code, but then separate tests for each assert statement.
+#### Refactoring
+You want to get the code to green in the safest, most atomic steps.
+After every single refactoring step rerun the tests to ensure each step hasn't broken anything.

+You should be using version control to ensure that you can go back to the last thing that worked easily.

 # Exersises
 ## Fibonacci
-### Technical Skills
-- parameterised tests
+__Parameterised tests__

-  - Use JUnitParams to make parameterised tests.
+Use JUnitParams to make parameterised tests.
 This avoids code duplication in tests, as well as src

-### Notes
 Try to write in this order:
 - Name test
 - Write assertion